dilina-r/rl-rec/README.md

 > [!NOTE]
-> The data splits generated for the Yoochoose dataset using the *SQN-protocol* may differ from the data used in our experiments, due to the random-sampling of sessions during pre-processing.
-Therefore using the same hyperparameters could yield different results.
+> The data splits generated for the Yoochoose dataset using the *SQN-protocol* might not exactly match those used in our experiments due to the random selection of sessions during pre-processing.
+As a result, applying the same hyperparameters may not reproduce the results.

 # References